 What is consciousness?
-What are its preconditions, and its consequences?
+What are its prerequisites and its consequences?

 What is the relationship between information and consciousness?

-How many of our decisions do we really consciously make?
+How many of our decisions do we really make consciously?

 Are our thoughts free?

 Where are our memories stored?